Beside the Mountain

 Snack cake baked in a rectangular pan.

-Pour the batter into the prepared baking pan, and spread until it is evenly distributed in the pan.
+4. Pour the batter into the prepared baking pan, and spread it until it is evenly distributed in the pan.
 Bake for 25-30 minutes (27 minutes comes out perfect for me every time), it will be ready when the middle of the cake slightly springs back when you touch it.
 Let it cool.

 Kitchen aid whisking 2 ingredient icing for pumpkin bread.